TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

-**Effective June 4, 2013 Learn More**Web Services Privacy Policy
+**Effective October 17, 2013 Learn More**Web Services Privacy Policy
-June 4, 2013
+October 17, 2013

 If you are accessing this Web Services Privacy Policy from a mobile device, and would like to read a mobile-optimized and TRUSTe-approved summary privacy notice for http://m.comcast.net and the XfinityTV Player mobile application, please click here. http://privacy-policy.truste.com/certified-policy/mobile/app/en/comcast.com/index.html